 - Complete submission form

-- Check for email confirmation that we received your entry
+- Check for an e-mail confirmation of receipt of your entry

 B’nai Brith Canada presents an exciting educational initiative that promotes diversity and valuable lessons of inclusion to elementary and high school students.